djlint/djLint/docs/src/docs/configuration.md

 # Configuration

-Configuration is done either through your projects `pyproject.toml` file, a `djlint.toml` or `.djlint.toml` file, or a `.djlintrc` file.
-Command line args will always override any settings in `pyproject.toml`.
+Configuration is done either through your project's `pyproject.toml` file, a `djlint.toml` or `.djlint.toml` file, or a `.djlintrc` file.
+Command line args will always override any settings in configuration files.
 Local project settings will always override global configuration files.

 The format for `pyproject.toml` is `toml`.